Anassatti/TestAutomation/README.md

 # Software Automation Solution (SAS)

+**Note***

+This solution is undergoing enhancement and improvement all the time until to reach the optimal method.

 ***Introduction***

 Automation Testing is a software testing technique that performs using special automated testing software tools to execute a test case suite.
 The purpose of this framework helps test automation engineer is to build a robust automation solution and focus only on writing code the rest will be taken care of by this solution.

+**Benefits of automation testing**

+1. Providing wider function coverage
+2. Reducing the total test cost
+3. Performing tests that manual testers cannot
+4. Shortening the test execution period
+5. Increasing the test frequency/reducing the time required for test cycles

 To design an efficient automation solution  TAE should have extensive experience in many areas, which is taking time to master such as :

 1. Technical experience.
 2. Knowledge of automation frameworks patterns